rfuenzalida/FrancoisoneFont/README.md

 # Freeman changes from Francois One:
 - Lowercase characters have a different encounter between stems and curves.
-- Changed some proportions.
+- Changed some proportions to make them more even.
 - Revised curves smoothness, weights distribution and characters drawings.
 - Bigger counters for better readability at smaller sizes.
+Most of the changes seemed to be focused on this, improve readability.

 ## Building the Fonts